What is the Hardest Art School to Get Into?

 University of California–Los Angeles

-The UCLA School of the Arts and Architecture (UCLA Arts), which is widely regarded as the best public arts school in the United States, plays a significant part in the rich cultural and creative life of both the UCLA campus and the surrounding community as a whole.
+The UCLA School of the Arts and Architecture (UCLA Arts), which is widely regarded as the best public arts school in the United States, plays a significant role in the rich cultural and creative life of both the UCLA campus and the surrounding community as a whole.
 The Architecture and Urban Design Department, the Art Department, the Design | Media Arts Department, and the World Arts and Cultures/Dance Department all have leading programs that are offered through the School of Arts and Architecture.

 School of the Art Institute of Chicago

-The School of the Art Institute of Chicago, sometimes known as SAIC, is widely regarded as one of the nation’s most prestigious and historically important recognized independent schools of art and design.
+The School of the Art Institute of Chicago, sometimes known as SAIC, is widely regarded as one of the nation’s most prestigious and historically recognized independent schools of art and design.
 SAIC is unique in that it offers graduate, post-baccalaureate, and undergraduate students an interdisciplinary curriculum as well as the required flexibility to develop as artists, designers, and scholars.
 This combination allows SAIC to achieve its status as a premier art and design institution.

 Yale University

-Artists and designers who show exceptional promise and have a high level of the drive are offered a learning environment that allows them to investigate the extent to which their individual talents might advance within the context of a vigorous critical discussion.
+Artists and designers who show exceptional promise and have a high level of drive are offered a learning environment that allows them to investigate the extent to which their individual talents might advance within the context of a vigorous critical discussion.
 This debate is sparked by the participants’ contemporaries, illustrious guests, and a faculty made up of accomplished working artists.

 Virginia Commonwealth University